mixer/interactive-node/README.md

 * [dynamicControls](examples/dynamicControls.ts) - Connects and then creates and destroys 5 buttons with random text.
 * [joystick](examples/joystick.ts) - Connects and creates a joystick, logs participant coordinate values.

 Using Node.js?
-Clone this repo and run `npm run build` and the examples will be converted to JavaScript for you!
+Clone this repository and run `npm run build` and the examples will be converted to JavaScript for you!

 ## Documentation